Digital Signage

 - For legibility, please use 24 pt. or larger font size.
 Keep text copy to a minimum!

-- Also, consider using free online design platforms like Canva.com to create your own graphics and then add your text and sub-branded UTSA wordmark.
+- Also, consider using free online design platforms like Adobe Express or Canva to create your own graphics and then add your text and sub-branded UTSA wordmark.

 - Some fonts work well digitally or paired with others, and some don’t!
 View our font pairing quick reference guide.